JYewman/Mazda-RX-8-HeadUnit-Arduino-Controller/README.md

 This project is designed to control the motorized hood on the Mazda RX-8 SatNav screen as well as provide auxillary (aux) input and custom LCD text to the existing RX-8 head unit.
 This project is designed to replace the SatNav hood controller as well as provide an add on control unit for the auxillary input and LCD text display.

 The reason this project exist is simple, the RX-8 is a classic, but it's SatNav and Head Unit is showing it's age.
 This project allows you to remove the original components of the Sat Nav, add a tablet (or Raspberry Pi running OpenAuto Pro) and still keep the functionality of the motorized tilt.
-The project also allows you to add a much needed (and cheap) aux input to head units (primarally with firmware version 10.1).
+The project also allows you to add a much needed (and cheap) aux input to head units (primarily with firmware version 10.1).

 You can pick and choose components out of this project.
 The SatNav screen controller can work as a standalone unit, so can the aux input system.
 You don't need to incorporate the LCD control either if you don't want.

-The Arduino's do communicate with eachother, this allows for some cool LCD display functions as well as future functionality.
+The Arduino's can communicate with each other, this allows for some cool LCD display functions as well as future functionality.

 <!-- GETTING STARTED -->
 ## Getting Started